jorgenpt/ObjectiveMetrics/README.md

 Getting started
 ---------------

 Using ObjectiveMetrics is hopefully very straightforward.
+You can either build it from source or get a prebuilt binary [from GitHub][download].

 1. Build it using the enclosed Xcode project or download a prebuilt framework.
 2. Link your project with `ObjectiveMetrics.framework` - and set your project up